MouseLightProject/Fetch/README.txt

   		      position in the .acquisition file is replaced by the cut
 		      count.
 Tile selection now corresponds to tile centers, and explored tiles are colored purple.

+1.2    Apr 18, 2017   Image contrast can be controlled automatically or manually via
+		      sliders.
+Restrictions are placed on how much the stage can lowered or raised during surface find.
+Tile dilation is performed after surface find, and occurs once per slice every time an explore occurs.